5 Best Reels For Salmon Fishing: 2023 Buyers Guides

 The Best Salmon Reels On Amazon

-I have old and new clients ask about reels they found on Amazon.
-They will often send me links to a bunch that they found that have lots of good reviews.
+I have old and new clients asking about reels they found on Amazon.

-I’m going to be straight up and honest with you, there are a ton of reels, rods, and other fishing products with lots of reviews on Amazon that are just crap!
-I really don’t know how they get so many good reviews but I suspect that most reviews are coming from new anglers that wouldn’t know the difference between a salmon rod and a bass rod, or there are just a lot of shady and fake reviews.
+I’m going to be straight up and honest with you.
+There are a ton of reels, rods, and other fishing products with lots of reviews on Amazon that are just crap!

 Since I know guys will ask, these are the best salmon reels that I would recommend on Amazon.